-4 Policies
+5 Policies

-4.1 Class presence and participation
+5.1 Class presence and participation

 Active participation by you and other students will ensure that everyone has the best learning experience in this class.
-We may take participation in lecture and recitation (the one you are registered for) into account when setting final grades.
-Therefore, please attend the lecture, lab, and recitation you are registered for.
+We may take participation in lecture and recitation into account when setting final grades.